Choosing a Plan

 Next, consider the process for accessing specialists, and whether this is important for you.
 Do you need a referral from your primary care provider before you can see a specialist (required by the kaiser plans) or can you self-refer (typical for PPO plans)?

 Another consideration many people find important is whether they can access out-of-network services and still be covered.
 The Medical Trust offers some plans that provide network-only benefits.
 These EPOs have no out-of-network coverage, except in an emergency.
-We also offer plans that provide out-of-network benefits, although at a lesser reimbursement than in-network.
+We also offer plans that provide out-of-network benefits, although at a lesser reimbursement than network benefits.
 If you want to retain the choice of coverage for services from out-of-network providers, select a PPO, OAP, or CDHP.1

 The following is a list of the Medical Trust benefit plans offering only network coverage.
 (These plans may or may not be offered by your employer.)CIGNA Open Access Plus In-Network